srdineshraj811-hue/GroceryGo2/replit.md

 # FreshCart - Grocery Delivery Application

+> NOTE: This repository previously included Replit-specific Vite plugins.
+Those have been removed to give maintainers full control over dev tooling.
+If you used Replit integrations, check `.replit` (removed) and install `vite-plugin-checker` for local overlays.

 ## Overview

 FreshCart is a multi-role grocery delivery platform built as a mobile-first web application.
 The system serves three distinct user roles: customers browsing and ordering groceries, delivery drivers managing their routes and deliveries, and administrators managing the entire platform.
 The application emphasizes fresh produce delivery with features like real-time order tracking, special offers, promotional banners, and a comprehensive product catalog organized by categories.